iamprogrammerlk/ChromeThemeForProgrammers/README.md

 4. Drag and drop the downloaded theme zip file into Extensions page.
 5. Click Add theme button.
 6. Enjoy
-7. Contact us if you have any issue.
+7. Contact me if you have any issue.

 # Remove a Chrome theme
 1. At the top right, click More and then Settings.